snowplow-archive/snowplow.github.com/_posts/2014-07-31-using-graph-databases-to-perform-pathing-analysis-initial-experimentation-with-neo4j.md

 In order to understand how users are using a website, we may want to measure how long it took them to get from a specified page to another specified page, measured in terms of the number of intermediate pages.
 We can do that in Neo4J by first matching the pages we're interested in as well as the pattern joining them.

-Then we want to exclude journeys that have either the start or end page as intermediate steps.
+Afterwards, we'll want to exclude journeys that have either the start or end page as intermediate steps.
 There are two good reasons for doing this.
 Consider a user who arrives at the home page, reads some of the pages in the 'Services' section of the site, and then returns to the home page and goes directly to the blog.
 According to our matching rules, this user would be counted twice: once from his first visit to the home page, and again for his second visit.
-And it seems reasonable to rule out the longer journey: after all, it seems that they weren't looking for the blog when they first arrived at the home page.
+It also seems reasonable to rule out the longer journey: after all, maybe they weren't looking for the blog when they first arrived at the home page.

 <pre>
 MATCH (blog:Page {id:"snowplowanalytics.com/blog/index.html"}),